7 Days11,700 ft.

 Trek Gradient: Easy.
 Trek back on the same route that you came by.

-On your 7th day of the trek, you will trek 13 Km to Taluka from Puani Garaat, and it would be better to start the trek early as possible so that it will not get too late.
+On your 6th day of the trek, you will trek 13 Km to Taluka from Puani Garaat, and it would be better to start the trekking early as possible so that it will not get too late.

-As it will be the End of your Har Ki Dun trek so admire the beauty of Trekking in Uttarakhand in Har ki Dun Valley.
+On your 7th day, you will drive from Sankri to Dehradu takes around 10 to 11 hrs to reach.
+As it will be the End of your Har Ki Dun trek, admire the beauty of Trekking in Uttarakhand in Har ki Dun Valley.

 This is a valley trek where you trek along the Supin River to Har Ki Dun valley.
 Since the trekking trail isn’t treaded upon too often, birds and animals thrive in this region.
 One can spot langoor families near Puani Garaat.
 Black bears, wild boars, and Barasingha are few of the other animals you can spot if you’re lucky.
 Golden eagles and massive Himalayan griffins also live here.
 The colorful Himalayan Monal, the state bird of Uttarakhand, thrives in the forests here.
 The Har ki Dun trail takes you back in time.
 The cradle shaped valley is populated with ancient villages that are over 3,000 years old.
 This is also one of the few treks where one can come across the local lifestyle in close proximity.
 Most of the residents here grow rajma, potato, and rice for a living.
 They also weave their own wool and make jackets and coats.
 You can get an intimate look into the lives of villagers as they pass you by.
 The Har Ki Dun trail assumes a different complexion during the months of October and November.
 Here is a gallery of its lush, green landscape.
 You will spot horses and cows grazing in the meadows and on the sprawling river banks.